 The output folder contains a folder named AttachedContainer, which includes the .msi files.

-Upgrading an install from an .exe to a .msi that you've extracted from an .exe is not supported.
+Upgrading an install from an .exe to a .msi that you've extracted from an .exe isn't supported.
 In order to make this upgrade, first you'll need to uninstall the older version of Power BI Desktop that you have.

-Issues when using previous releases of Power BI Desktop
+Issues with previous releases of Power BI Desktop

-Updating to the current version of Power BI Desktop usually solves this issue.
+Updating to the current version of Power BI Desktop usually resolves this issue.